truenas/documentation/content/TrueCommand/API/uilogs/add.md

 | uilogs | add | no | no | no | 1 |

 #### Description
-Create a new log entry
+Create a new log entry.

 ### Input Arguments
 * Required Inputs: